 Hawke’s Bay has a varied landscape, including mountains, hill country, coast and flat plains.
 Because it is close to where the Australian tectonic plate meets the Pacific plate, it is prone to earthquakes.
 The largest recorded was in 1931, when at least 256 people died.

 Most of Hawke’s Bay is warm and dry.
-Weather can be variable though, especially in summer, which often has droughts, but sometimes has floods.
+Weather can be variable though, especially in summer, which often has droughts, and sometimes floods.

 Plants and animals